New normal. Pivot. Unforeseen circumstances. Unprecedented time.

 First, a few disclaimers.

-- It’s okay to ask your SGLs to stay engaged during this time.
+- It’s okay to ask your SGLs to stay engaged and lead during crisis.
 They’ve committed to show up in the lives of their few, and kids need to know their church is still a safe place where someone knows their name.

 - Remember this is a difficult season for many.
 Be aware of everyone’s circumstances as you plan for what works best for your ministry.